Kimmel leads Oscar celebration of gender equality, artistic diversity

 “There were a lot of great nominees, but Harvey deserved it the most,” Kimmel said of the expulsion.

-Kimmel also addressed the widely reported disparity in pay received by actor Mark Wahlberg and actress Michelle Williams for reshooting scenes in the kidnapping drama“All the Money in the World,” but he drew laughs by making Hollywood agents the butt of his joke.
-Both performers were represented by the same agent, he noted, adding,“if we can’t trust agents, who can we trust?”
+Kimmel also addressed the widely reported disparity in pay received by actor Mark Wahlberg and actress Michelle Williams for reshooting scenes in the kidnapping drama “All the Money in the World,” but he drew laughs by making Hollywood agents the butt of his joke.
+Both performers were represented by the same agent, he noted, adding, “if we can’t trust agents, who can we trust?”

 That gag, like the tone of the show’s social commentary as a whole, felt more restrained than the pointed, angry jabs about gender bias and sexual peccadilloes that marked much of the Golden Globes telecast in January.